AndrewRoe34/quick-sched/CONTRIBUTING.md

 ```

 ## Review Process
+Thank you for contributing to our project!
+Here’s what happens after you submit a pull request:
+1. **Initial Review:**
+    - Project maintainers will review your changes to ensure they align with our project's goals and guidelines.

+2. **Feedback and Revisions:**
+    - If any adjustments are needed, maintainers will provide feedback and suggest improvements.
+Please address these suggestions promptly to facilitate the review process.

+3. **Approval:**
-After you submit a pull request, the project maintainers will review your changes, suggest any needed changes/improvements, approve your changes, and finally, merge your pull request.
+    - Once your changes meet the project standards, maintainers will approve your pull request.

-Here's a typical interaction as part of the review process:
-[Include image here]
+4. **Merge:**
+    - After approval, your changes will be merged into the main branch.

+For reference, you can check out a [Sample Pull Request](https://github.com/AndrewRoe34/agile-planner/pull/45) to see an example of a successful review process.

+We appreciate your contribution and look forward to collaborating with you!

 ## Recognition
 Contributors who provide significant improvements or help fix major issues will be recognized in the project's documentation.